Our solar system

 Solar panels with a capacity of up to 1 kilowatt have been installed on the roofs of all Solar Schools.
 They are not connected to the local power grid, but function independently of the grid, i.e. self-sufficiently, and supply the generated electricity to the school in the home power grid.
 Therefore, in addition to the solar panels on the roof, batteries were also installed to store the solar power.
 A solar inverter, a battery charge controller and a monitoring system with a communication center have also been installed.

 All these components can be seen in the diagram above, as well as how they are connected to each other and how every component contributes to the proper functioning of the system.
-The diagram shows the structure of the six systems that were installed after the first two solar plants were built in Moscow.
-The first two solar plants in Moscow had a slightly different structure and they, therefore, have slightly different diagrams compared to this one.

 To explain the diagram, here is a brief description of how the components interact.
 All students will learn more about this in their school lessons.

 1. Sun rays hit the solar modules and are converted into direct current there.
 All the solar modules are connected to each other to generate the maximum amount of electricity.

 2. The current flows via the solar cables (positive = red, negative = black) to the battery charge controller.
 This monitors the current arriving from the solar modules and passes it on to the battery storage system - in a suitable manner for the connected batteries.